Thanks to Joanna for suggesting our Baby Name of the Day.

 Because if you’re going to be technical about things, Paloma comes from the Latin palumba – wood pigeon.
 But if you’re naming a child, you’re likely to prefer the bird’s other identity – dove, same bird, but from the Old Norse.

 The bird isn’t just a bird, at least not when it is a dove.
 White doves symbolize peace.
 The dove is also a Christian symbol of the Holy Spirit.
 In the Old Testament, Noah released a dove; when it returned carrying an olive branch, he knew there was land – somewhere.
-Hinds and Sikhs attach importance to pigeons, too.
+Other religious traditions attach importance to pigeons, too.
 It is quite a bit of weight for a small bird.

 Then there’s the folk song, “La Paloma.”
 Sebastian Yradier penned the song in the 1860s.
 I suspect this is the bridge between the bird and the name.
 The ballad is clearly about the dove, but the lyrics are all about romance.
 It’s been much translated and performed in many languages.

 Maybe that was part of Pablo Picasso’s inspiration when he named his youngest child Anne Paloma in 1949.
 She was born in April; that same month, the World Peace Congress adopted Picasso’s image of a dove, La Colombe, as their symbol.
 It was no mere coincidence, either.
 A year later, Picasso addressed the conference, noting that his father – also a painter and professor of art – had taught him to draw doves.
 His works are famous for their anti-war themes, like his staggering accomplishment Guernica.